-Incidence and prevalence of SLE.
+Incidence and prevalence of SLE

 We identified 2 retrospective cohorts, incident and prevalent, from the EHR data to determine annual incidence and prevalence of SLE from 2011 to 2015.
 An incident case of SLE referred to both newly diagnosed patients and patients whose SLE condition was dormant during the preestimation year.
 To be considered an incident or a newly diagnosed SLE case in a given year, patients had to meet the SLE case definition between January 1 and December 31 of the year of estimation.
-Incident patients also had to be included in EHR data for \geq 365 days (with no SLE-related codes) before their first SLE-related encounter.
+Incident patients also had to be included in EHR data for $\geq$ 365 days (with no SLErelated codes) before their first SLE-related encounter.
 To be considered a prevalent SLE case, newly diagnosed or patients with existing SLE had to meet the case definition for SLE and have information in the database during the year of estimation.
 Patients who did not have information in the database for a given year were not counted during that year.
-The denominator used for determining yearly incidence and prevalence was the number of patients who had \geq 1 encounter during the year.
+The denominator used for determining yearly incidence and prevalence was the number of patients who had $\geq$ 1 encounter during the year.

-Patterns of healthcare utilization for patients with SLE.
-Healthcare utilization was determined for the years 2011 to 2015.
+Patterns of health care utilization for patients with SLE

+Health care utilization was determined for the years 2011-2015.
 Patients were followed from their index dates (earliest SLE diagnosis date observed in the database) until the month of their last observed activities in the EHR database or date of death, whichever was first.
-All study participants were required to be part of the EHR database during the calendar year of estimation to assess annual healthcare utilization patterns and to have ≥ 1 calendar year of data after the index date.
+All study participants were required to be part of the EHR database during the calendar year of estimation to assess annual health care utilization patterns and to have $\geq 1$ calendar year of data after the index date.

-All-cause healthcare utilization was measured in the following categories: hospitalizations, outpatient visits (ED and office or clinic visits), total drug prescriptions, and SLE-related drug prescriptions [antimalarial medications, immunosuppressive agents (azathioprine, mycophenolate mofetil, cyclosporine, methotrexate, leflunomide, cyclophosphamide, chlorambucil, nitrogen mustard), systemic corticosteroids, and biologics (RTX, belimumab)].
+All-cause health care utilization was measured in the following categories: hospitalizations, outpatient visits (ED and office or clinic visits), total drug prescriptions, and SLE-related drug prescriptions (antimalarial medications, immunosuppressive agents [azathioprine, mycophenolate mofetil, cyclosporine, methotrexate, leflunomide, cyclophosphamide, chlorambucil, nitrogen mustard], systemic corticosteroids, and biologics [rituximab, belimumab]).
 Disease severity was not measured in this cohort because corticosteroid dose could not be determined for all patients.

-Direct medical and pharmacy costs associated with SLE.
-Healthcare cost analyses were limited to data from 2012 to 2015 in a separate cohort.
-To be included in the cost analysis, patients had to (1) be identified in the EHR database; (2) be enrolled in an Optum-participating health insurance plan with both medical and pharmacy benefits on the index date; and (3) have ≥ 1 calendar year of data after the index date.
+Direct medical and pharmacy costs associated with SLE

+Health care cost analyses were limited to data from 2012 to 2015 in a separate cohort.
+To be included in the cost analysis, patients had to: 1) be identified in the EHR database, 2) be enrolled in an Optum-participating health insurance plan with both medical and pharmacy benefits on the index date, and 3) have $\geq 1$ calendar year of data after the index date.

-SLE-related outcomes evaluated were annual direct medical costs for patients with \geq 1 service-type encounter, stratified by service type (e.g., hospitalizations, ED visits, office/clinic visits, and other patient services); annual prescription drug costs, including both outpatient- and inpatient-administered drugs; and annual direct medical costs associated with SLE.
-Study outcomes were also stratified by service type and SLE disease severity (mild, moderate, or severe)9.
-All costs were converted to 2016 US\$ using the Consumer Price Index annual averages for medical care12.
+SLE-related outcomes evaluated were annual direct medical costs for patients with $\geq$ 1 servicetype encounter, stratified by service type (e.g., hospitalizations, ED visits, office/clinic visits, and other patient services); annual prescription drug costs, including both outpatient- and inpatientadministered drugs; and annual direct medical costs associated with SLE.
+Study outcomes were also stratified by service type and SLE disease severity (mild, moderate, or severe)(9).
+All costs were converted to 2016 US dollars using the Consumer Price Index annual averages for medical care(12).